WeaverFi/weaverfi/CONTRIBUTING.md

 ## Reporting Bugs

 Found a bug?
 You can either choose to report it in our [Discord server](https://discord.com/invite/DzADcq7y75) in the #bug-reports channel, or by creating an issue in this repository.
 To do so, go to `Issues`, `New Issue`, and you'll see a `Bug Report` template you can use to facilitate your report.

+## Donations

+Donations can be made to support the development of WeaverFi through the following wallet addresses:

+**Ethereum:** ncookie.eth

+**BSC/Polygon/Fantom/Avalanche/Harmony/Cronos/Optimism/Arbitrum:** 0xbE4FeAE32210f682A41e1C41e3eaF4f8204cD29E

+We plan to soon change our donation structure to allocate some of the funds towards hosting costs, and the rest distributed among contributors.

 ## Adding Support for New Dapp Yourself